Penney: We haven’t hired advisers for in-court restructuring

 NEW YORK — J.C.
-Penney says it hasn’t hired any advisers to prepare for an in-court restructuring or bankruptcy.
+Penney, looking to soothe rattled investors, said Friday it hasn’t hired any advisers to prepare for an in-court restructuring or bankruptcy.

-The company statement Friday came after investors were rattled by a report saying the company was hiring experts to help restructure its debt.
+The company’s statement came after a report said Penney was hiring experts to help restructure its debt.

 Reuters reported Thursday that Penney has held discussions with lawyers and investment bankers who work with struggling companies on debt restructurings.
 It cited anonymous sources familiar with the matter.